clearwind-ca/service-catalog/docs/installing.md

 To check that your settings are good, a page at `/debug` [^1] is provided that will help you understand what the values of key settings and environment variables are.

 [^1]: See [example](https://service-catalog.fly.dev/debug/)

+## Background jobs

+There are multiple background jobs in the system.
+If you are using the Dockerfile, then these are set up automatically for you, by installing the `catalog/crontab`.

+If you are not using the Dockerfile, then you will need to create these manually.

+### Refresh

+Command: `python manage.py refresh`

+Runs through all the sources in the Catalog and re-fetches the data from GitHub and updates it in the Catalog.
+It's the same process as hitting the `Refresh` button on the `Source` page.

+By default run once per day.

+Arguments:

+* `--all`: runs through all the sources and refreshes them all from GitHub.
+* `--source [SOURCE_SLUG]`: just refreshes the source matching the `SOURCE_SLUG` given.
+* `--user`: the username of a user to connect to GitHub, this is the GitHub handle for that user.

+Environment variables:

+* `CRON_USER`: If `--user` is not specified, then the command will check to see if the environment variable `CRON_USER` is set and use that.